superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Project Proposal Draft/Project Proposal Draft2.md

 - How well the team tracks and accounts for each financial decision made throughout the project.
 - How well the team’s capability of conducting an analysis comparing the cost of products to the benefits that will provide to the drone’s performance.

-#### 2. Maximize Search and Rescue Capability
+#### 2. Maximize Drone effectiveness
-**Objective:** Enhance the capabilities of the drone making it more effective in search and rescue.
+**Objective:** Enhance the capabilities of the drone making it as effective as possible **Measurement:**
-**Measurement:**
-- How quickly the drone’s capability of targeting a lost individual and communicating the means of rescue back to the team.
-- How effective the drone is in searching for lost individuals and locating across different terrains, elevations, and scenarios.
+- Analyze how close the drone comes to achieving the measures of success
+- Routinely evaluate the trajectory of the team to ensure timeline is kept and project scope is kept within bounds

 #### 3. Ensure Usability and Safety
-**Objective:** Optimize the drones features to create a more user- friendly device that safely operates.
+**Objective:** Optimize the drones features to create a more user- friendly device that operates safely **Measurement:**
-**Measurement:**
-- The success rate of how well the drone’s ability to operate without failure.
+- The success rate of how well the drone operates without failure.
 - How easy and effective the drone’s operation is when operated by different users.
 - How effective the instruction on the drone’s usage is.